 True, real friends are hard to come by.
 I know this by experience.
 I have had a troubled life since high school and through all these nearly 10 years I have found out who my real friends are and those friends I THOUGHT were my friends really weren't when the ice got thin.
 I have been hurt by many of those friends.
 As Ralph Waldo Emerson said, "Keep your friendships in repair."
 Well I feel as though many of my friendships have gone by the wayside due to some of the hard times in my life, which also brings me to another quote by Samuel Johnson, " If a man does not make a new acquaintance as he advances through life, he will soon find himself left alone.
 A man, Sir, should keep his friendship in constant repair."
-Well I feel as though those friends whom I have not mentioned and will keep anonymous have not kept our friendship in c
+Well I feel as though those friends whom I have not mentioned and will keep anonymous have not kept our friendship in constant repair.

 People throw around the word "friend" too much.
 So many people have "acquantances" that they cannot differentiate from being a "friend."
 What is the definition of a friend?
 True friendship is perhaps the only relation that survives the trials and tribulations of time and remains unconditional.
 A unique blend of affection, loyalty, love, respect, trust and loads of fun is perhaps what describes the true meaning of friendship.
 Similar interests, mutual respect and strong attachment with each other are what friends share between each other.
 These are just the general traits of a friendship.
 To experience what is friendship, one must have true friends, who are indeed rare treasure.
 Friendship is a feeling of comfort and emotional safety with a person.
 It is when you do not have to weigh your thoughts and measure words, before keeping it forth before your friend.
 It is when someone knows you better than yourself and assures to be your side in every emotional crisis.
 It is when you can sleep fighting and get another morning with a better understanding.
 Friendship is much beyond roaming together and sharing good moments, it is when someone comes to rescue you from the worst phase of life.
 Friendship is eternal.